 Our operations are subject to various PRC environmental protection laws and regulations, as well as local environmental protection regulations promulgated by local authorities on environmental protection.
 These laws and regulations govern a broad range of environmental protection matters, including but not limited to mining control, land rehabilitation, dust emissions, noise emissions, discharge of wastewater and pollutants.
 To ensure on-going compliance with the relevant environmental protection laws and regulations in the PRC, we have implemented or will implement certain measures, including but not limited to (i) conducting training on topics relating to environmental protection laws and regulations and safety production; and (ii) nominating our chairman and executive Director to lead our environmental protection team which will be responsible for updating our management and ensuring our compliance with the latest regulatory compliance.
 Our senior management continuously monitors our environmental policies to ensure compliance with the national legal and regulatory requirements.
 We also provide regular training to our management and employees to enhance their awareness of our environmental policies.
-During the Reporting Period, we did not encounter any material claims, administrative actions or penalties by the relevant PRC authorities in relation to environmental issues.
+During the Reporting Period, we did not encounter any material claims, administrative actions or penalties by the relevant PRC authorities in relation to environmental issues and our operating subsidiary, Yixiang New Energy was awarded as Green Factory (綠色工廠) by the China Non-metallic Minerals Industry Association.